auto-mat/k8s/README.md

 13. Clone the `https://github.com/auto-mat/k8s/` repository and copy the [`klub-automat.yaml`](https://github.com/auto-mat/k8s/blob/master/manifests/config-maps/klub-automat.yaml) config map.
 14. Replace all instances of the string `klub-automat` with the name of your new instance.
 15. Ensure your storage bucket name is set correctly and update the settings as desired.
-16. Apply the new config map with `kubectl apply -f <config-file>.yaml`.
-17. Copy the [`klub-automat.yaml`](https://github.com/auto-mat/k8s/blob/master/manifests/klub-automat.yaml) deployment and service file.
+16. Copy the [`klub-automat.yaml`](https://github.com/auto-mat/k8s/blob/master/manifests/klub-automat.yaml) deployment and service file.
-18. Replace all instances of the string `klub-automat` with the name of your new instance.
+17. Replace all instances of the string `klub-automat` with the name of your new instance.
-19. Apply with `ytt -f <deployment-file>.yaml -f lib/ | kubectl apply -f -`.
-20. Commit your new files to git and push them to the `k8s` repo.
+18. Commit your new files to git and push them to the `k8s` repo (the changes will be applied automatically to the k8s cluster by circleci).
-21. Done!
+19. Done!

 Connecting to internal services
 -------------------------------------